 The neutron to proton ratio too high

-Isotopes with too many neutrons in the nucleus can attain greater nuclear stability if one of the decays of the neutron to the proton.
+Isotopes with too many neutrons in the nucleus can attain greater stability if one of the decays of the neutron to the proton in a nuclear reaction.
 Such disintegration leads to the emission of an electron from inside the nucleus.

 0n1 → 1H1 + -1e0 (electron)

-Thus n/p ratio higher than the expected n/p value for stability and beta ray emission will occur.
+Thus n/p ratio higher than the expected n/p value for stability beta emission will occur.

 n/p ratio is high when the mass number of radioactive isotopes greater than the average atomic weight of the element.

 n/p ratio for stable isotopes of carbon – 12 is 1.0 with six protons and six neutrons.
 But for carbon – 14 is 1.3 with eight neutrons and six protons.
 It can be predicted caron – 14 will be radioactive and will emit beta rays.